Baileys Irish Cream Bundt Cakes

 Cakes

 • Preheat the oven to 350 °F. Liberally butter and flour mini Bundt pans, or use pan spray.
-Place the chocolate chips into a small bowl and sprinkle with about 1 tablespoon of water.
+Place 6 ounces mini chocolate chips into a small bowl and sprinkle with about 1 tablespoon of water.
 Sprinkle a heaping teaspoon of flour over the wet chips and toss until they're coated.
 Set aside.

-• In a small mixing bowl combine the yolks, ½ the sour cream and the vanilla, set aside.
+• In a small mixing bowl combine 4 egg yolks, ½ the sour cream and 2 teaspoons vanilla extract, set aside.
 Reserve the other ½ of the sour cream.

 • Put 6 oz (¾ cup) of granulated sugar into a mixing bowl.
-Sift the flour, salt, baking powder and baking soda into the bowl with the sugar.
+Sift 7 ounces cake flour, ½ teaspoon salt, ½ teaspoon baking powder and ¼ teaspoon baking soda into the bowl with the sugar.
 Mix on low speed to combine the ingredients.
-With the mixer running, add the butter and mix on low for 1 minute, add the reserved sour cream.
+With the mixer running, add 6 ounces unsalted butter and mix on low for 1 minute, add the reserved sour cream.

 • Increase the speed to medium and mix for 2-3 minutes, stopping ½ way through to scrape the bowl.
 Add the yolk mixture in 2 batches, thoroughly scraping the bowl between additions.
 Remove the bowl from the mixer and fold in the chocolate chips.

-• In a separate bowl, whisk the whites on medium high until soft peaks begin to form.
-Reduce the speed to low and sprinkle the remaining granulated sugar.
+• In a separate bowl, whisk 2 egg whites on medium high until soft peaks begin to form.
+Reduce the speed to low and sprinkle the remaining 2 oz granulated sugar.
 Increase the speed to high and whip to full peak.

 • Fold the whites into the base in 2 batches.
 Be sure there are no white streaks left unmixed.
 Portion the batter into the prepared pans.
 Fill about ⅔ full.